 const client = new Composio({ apiKey: "YOUR_KEY" });

-Rube also works with Claude Code, VS Code, Windsurf, and any MCP-compatible client.
+This returns an HTTPS endpoint compatible with any Streamable HTTP MCP client.
+Works with Claude Desktop, Cursor, Claude Code, VS Code, Windsurf, and any MCP-compatible client.

 Hosted Endpoint